 “I like to volunteer as I enjoy helping people and being useful.
 My ambition is to make positive changes and make a difference and my dream career is to be a Nurse and Midwife and so, as soon as I saw the volunteering role advertised, I wanted to apply and get involved.

 “Volunteering at the hospital is so rewarding.
 It has benefitted me by boosting my confidence and helped me gain new skills, as well as developing my existing ones.
-This has encouraged me to apply for other volunteering roles and gives me a rewarding feeling knowing I have helped the hospital in some way.
+This encouraged me to apply for other volunteering roles and gave me a rewarding feeling knowing I have helped the hospital in some way.

 “I would highly recommend volunteering for anyone of any age.
 If you have the passion to want to help people and learn new skills then volunteering is definitely for you.

 "If you have the passion to want to help people and learn new skills then volunteering is definitely for you."

 Krystle Pardon, Head of Patient Experience and Engagement says of Ellimae:

 "she is valued member of our team with a great personality.
 She welcomes patients and visitors to the hospital and answers any queries they have, making them feel at ease and treating everyone with the utmost respect.”

 If Ellimae's story has inspired you to get involved in volunteering, click on the link below.